vrapolinario/AIforITOps/README.md

 Note: Make sure the environment is up and running before you start this section.

 Once the environment has been deployed and you were able to open and use the application, we can start explore some IT/Ops related tasks.
+The workshop is divided into four exercises and you can find the workshop guide in the [Workshop folder's ReadMe.md](./Workshop/ReadMe.md) file.

 Download the AI for ITOps presentation here: https://aka.ms/ignite25/prel19-slides